FloofCat/EET-LLM/README.md

 You may also test out EET-LLM hosted via Streamlit: https://eet-llm.streamlit.app/

-Any feedback and other improvements can be reported to the authors.
-Emails for the same can be found in the Authors section.
+Any feedback and other improvements can be reported to the authors in the Issues section of this repo.
+If not, you may also send an email to the Authors (mentioned in the Authors section).

 ## Presentation @ CDAC
 This work was also presented to several interns and faculties at the Centre for Development of Advanced Computing, Kolkata.
 This presentation was done by Advik Raj Basani.

 [![Video Thumbnail](https://github.com/user-attachments/assets/d5006d98-4839-4a91-8b94-5789d4b9937f)](https://drive.google.com/file/d/1kjE41pco6gp6HdtIH6pXvRVaeHL1jbLH/view)

-The same presentation can be found [here](https://drive.google.com/file/d/1qw1xvkzGdKF4lDxsmxI8P7wcsWpLoO7H/view?usp=sharing).
+The same presentation can be found [here](https://drive.google.com/file/d/1f6vjsO0B6a6cC24xPqrHmi_2mSz7JRir/view?usp=sharing).

 ## Literature Review
 ### Papers and Publications